TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-The `ToDo.txt` file contains another message:
+The `ToDo.txt` file contains the following message:

 <br />